-Note that the error $ 56 \varepsilon $ arises as the product of the error associated with each bound in \eqref{prob_h_fixed} and the number of inequalities that is $ 9 $.
-Any choice of $ P(s_1,s_2,s_3,s_4) $ can be found through a linear combination of three inequalities for each pair of sites, and hence the bound applies in general to $ P(s_1,s_2,s_3,s_4) $.
-To generalise this to arbitrary $\Ls$, we just consider further tensor products of $A$, and hence
+Note that the error $ 54 \varepsilon $ arises as the product of the error associated with each bound in \eqref{error} and the number of inequalities that is $ 9 $.
+To generalize this to arbitrary $\Ls$, we just consider further tensor products of $A$, and hence